gohugoio/hugoDocs/content/en/content-management/archetypes.md

 ## Functions and context

 You can use any template [function](g) within an archetype.
-As shown above, the default archetype uses the [`replace`](/functions/strings/replace) function to replace hyphens with spaces when populating the title in front matter.
+As shown above, the default archetype uses the [`strings.Replace`][] function to replace hyphens with spaces when populating the title in front matter.

 Archetypes receive the following [context](g):